duyanhnguyen-daniel/BasicImageProcessing_MATLABGUIapplication/README.md

 # Image Processing and Segmentation Application
-This is a software application developed using Matlab and Matlab Guide that implements several basic image processing and segmentation functions on gray scale images.
+MATLAB GUI implements several basic image processing and segmentation functions without using MATLAB high-level image processing function.
 This application allows the user to open images, apply image processing functions, and display the processed images.

 ## Features
 Open and display images from a file selector or file list